 Plus, each Shockwave Therapy session lasts 10 minutes or less.
 So you can quickly schedule a treatment while we’re processing your blood samples to prepare your PRP injection for heel pain.
 Learn more about treating plantar fasciitis with Shockwave Therapy here.
 And be sure to ask us how combining EPAT treatment with a Platelet Rich Plasma injection can dramatically reduce your healing time.

 PRP Treatment for Plantar Fasciitis in Houston

-In my Tanglewood Foot Specialists office, I use the XCell PRP system, state of the art technology from Apex Biologix.
-I chose it because it delivers high platelet and cell concentrations in the Platelet-Rich Plasma injections.
+In our Tanglewood Foot Specialists office, we use the XCell PRP system, state of the art technology from Apex Biologix.
+We chose it because it delivers high platelet and cell concentrations in the Platelet-Rich Plasma injections.
 As such, this system provides you with more lasting pain relief.

 We invite you to call your podiatrist in Houston, TX to discuss treating plantar fasciitis using Platelet Rich Plasma.
 Or follow this link to request an immediate appointment.